sumiya11/Groebner.jl/docs/developer.md

 #### Measuring performance

 All functions in the interface have keyword argument `statistics`.
-This keyword argument can be set to either of: `:no`, `:timings`, and `:all`.
+This argument can be set to either of: `:no`, `:timings`, and `:all`.

+Use `statistics=:timings` to print the table with timings and allocations of internal functions of Groebner.jl.

-Since `Groebner.performance_counters_enabled` is `false` by default, you should set it to `true` if you want to record and print some statistics.
+Since `Groebner.performance_counters_enabled()` is `false` by default, you should set it to `true` to record runtime statistics.
 For example,

 ```julia:dev-timings
 using Groebner, AbstractAlgebra